New Zealand Procurement Excellence Awards

 This award recognises individuals who have strived to be at the forefront of procurement within the New Zealand marketplace.
 They show both thought and team leadership, so whilst they may not be the ultimate manager or Head of Procurement, they are viewed as a leader for procurement both in their organisation and outside.
 They weather the challenges both big and small with resilience and humility and continue to drive impactful and sustainable change, pioneering ongoing growth and innovation.
 This is a special person who shows the all-round aspects of a procurement professional.

-Mark Jones joined ASB in February 2014 in the role of GM Procurement.
-In the ensuing 2 years, he has gone on to lead a dramatic transformation of the Procurement function in the bank which has contributed unprecedented levels of value into the banks bottom-line.
-He has led his team to exceed value delivery targets for 2 years running, with impressive performance in increasing both customer satisfaction and team engagement to world-class levels.
-The achievements Mark and his team have accomplished include delivering considerable multi-million bottom line value to the shareholder, continually offering significant benefits to ASB’s stakeholders and winning over 10 CFO recognition awards since beginning his journey with ASB.
-Probably the greatest achievement though has been his work to promote and establish the real value proposition of Procurement across every part of the bank.
-Accordingly he team has been elevated so it sits at the right hand of all significant commercial deals with the business units it supports across the bank.
+Mark has led a dramatic transformation of the procurement function at ASB which has contributed unprecedented levels of value into the bank’s bottom line.
+He has led his team to exceed value delivery targets for two years running, with impressive performance in increasing both customer satisfaction and team engagement to world-class levels.
+The achievements Mark and his team have accomplished include delivering considerable multi-million bottom line value to the shareholder, continually offering significant benefits to ASB’s stakeholders, and winning over 10 CFO recognition awards.
+However, his greatest work to date has been his work to promote and establish the real value proposition of procurement across every part of the bank.

 - Procurement Team of the Year